Dark Funeral: Vobiscum Satanas and Teach Children to Worship Satan

 The second leg of the Satanic War Tour followed with Ancient and Bal-Sagoth as support.
 Dark Funeral played their first show in America at the Expo of the Extreme festival in Chicago.
 From there, the band embarked on The American Satanic Crusade Tour with Usurper in support.
-Originally, the tour was supposed to also feature Acheron and Deströyer 666, but both bands cancelled.
-In September, the band returned to The Abyss Studio to record what would become Vobiscum Satanas.
+The tour was supposed to feature Acheron and Deströyer 666, but both cancelled.
+In September, the band returned to The Abyss Studio to record Vobiscum Satanas.

-The Ineffable Kings of Darkness Tour with Enthroned and Liar of Golgotha took place with Dominion joining the band as a session bass player.
-The band also made their second major festival appearance at the Swedish Hultsfreds festival.
-After the festival, Typhos was fired and Dominion, who originally was a guitarist, was taken on as the band's second guitarist, and Caligula reverted to doing both vocals and bass.
+The Ineffable Kings of Darkness Tour with Enthroned and Liar of Golgotha took place with Dominion as a session bass player.
+The band made their second major festival appearance at the Swedish Hultsfreds festival.
+After the festival, Typhos was fired and Dominion became the band's second guitarist, while Caligula reverted to vocals and bass.

-Before the band headed out on the Bleed for Satan tour with Cannibal Corpse and Infernäl Mäjesty, Alzazmon left, and the band's longtime friend Gaahnfaust, who was also in the band back in 1996 for a short time, was recruited.
-The band returned overseas for another mini-tour, Black Plague Across the West, when they played in Mexico for the first time before they headed to the US and the state of California.
-Afterwards, they also embarked on their longest and most successful European tour, The Satanic Inquisition, together with Dimmu Borgir.
+Before the band headed out on the Bleed for Satan tour with Cannibal Corpse and Infernäl Mäjesty, Alzazmon left, and Gaahnfaust, who was in the band in 1996 for a short time, was recruited.
+The band returned overseas for another mini-tour, Black Plague Across the West, when they played in Mexico for the first time before they headed to the US and California.
+Afterwards, they embarked on their longest and most successful European tour, The Satanic Inquisition, with Dimmu Borgir.

-With engineer Tommy Tägtgren, the band recorded the EP Teach Children to Worship Satan at The Abyss Studio B (featuring the new song "An Apprentice of Satan" and cover-versions of Slayer, Mayhem, Sodom and King Diamond).
-For the EP, the band also filmed a live video for "An Apprentice of Satan".
+With engineer Tommy Tägtgren, the band recorded the EP Teach Children to Worship Satan at The Abyss Studio B (featuring the song "An Apprentice of Satan" and covers of Slayer, Mayhem, Sodom and King Diamond).
+For the EP, the band filmed a live video for "An Apprentice of Satan".
 They joined Deicide, Immortal, and Cannibal Corpse for the No Mercy Festivals.
-After the departure of Gaahnfaust, Matte Modin (Defleshed) joined the band as a permanent member and made his debut at the With Full Force festival.
+After Gaahnfaust's departure, Matte Modin of Defleshed joined the band as a permanent member, and debuted at the With Full Force festival.